heonjaes/backend-cloud-portfolio/README.md

 ## Key Features
+- **Infrastructure as Code (IaC)**
+  - Terraform: Manages AWS resources efficiently with Terraform, enabling infrastructure definition and versioning as code.
+  - Remote S3 State File to track and automate deployment

+- **Serverless Visitor Counter**
+  - AWS Lambda: Implements a serverless visitor counter using AWS Lambda for serverless computing.
+  - Amazon DynamoDB: Uses Amazon DynamoDB for serverless visit count
+  - API Gateway: Integrates with API Gateway to invoke a Lambda function for retrieving and updating visitor counts in DynamoDB.

 - **Website Hosting**
   - Amazon S3: Utilizes Amazon S3 for static content storage, ensuring scalability and high availability.